 Twitch uses Community Guidelines, rules for streamers and viewers, to the keep the community strong and safe.
-With the goal to ensure that Twitch is a place that everyone feels welcome and that Twitch continues to grow, Twitch has introduced a whole new set of improvements to their Community Guidelines.
+With the goal to ensure that Twitch is a place that everyone feels welcome and continue to grow, Twitch has introduced a whole new set of improvements to their Community Guidelines.

 Anti-harassment and hateful conduct policies